Experiencing hip pain during the night can leave you lying there awake and make it almost impossible to fall asleep.

 If you follow some of the tips above, you should experience some relief.

-You could try changing your mattress for a higher quality one, such as a Zephyr mattress by Polysleep.
+You could try changing your mattress for a higher quality one, such as Polysleep's high-end memory foam mattress: the Zephyr.
 This seems to help many people.

 For others, it's as simple as placing a pillow between their legs or sleeping on their back.